Skip to content

 <!-- Will render as: <p>Am I seeing double?</p> <p>Am I seeing double?</p> -->

-Children can also be used as a partial fallback for if the component fails to load (such as if JavaScript is disabled).
+Note that in particular, component children addressed with {$innerHTML} can be used to display a partial fallback if the component fails to load (such as when JavaScript is disabled).

 Conditional rendering

-Sometimes, it's useful to want to only display something if an instance includes an attribute, such as a summary component that only shows a thumbnail if the instance provides a source link.
+Sometimes, it's useful to want to only display something if an instance includes an attribute, such as a summary component that only shows a thumbnail if the instance provides an image URL.

 To do this, use an <if> element inside your template, passing the attribute that needs to be included as an attribute: